 Guinness Cake Serving Tips

-Guinness cake can be served on its own – it goes especially well with a milky tea.
+Guinness cake can be served on its own but it goes especially well with milky tea.
 You can also add some ice cream or brandy sauce for an extra treat, but this is not necessary.
+The cake is not usually served with frosting or cream, but feel free to add your own spin to this Irish classic by creating a topping that pairs well with the fruity, nutty batter.

 As to longevity, they say Guinness is good for you, and a Guinness cake will keep weeks, if not months, when stored in an airtight container.
-Then again it tastes so good that longer survival is often not ensured after a first taste.
+Then again it tastes so good that it is hard to have the will power to all it to sit for very long at all.